Martina-Scheffler/GPU-Computing/README.md

 ```batch
 sbatch analyze_bandwidth_sbatch.sh
 ```
-Then, copy to a machine with Python installed
+Then, copy to a machine with Python installed (into the `output/` folder)
 ```batch
 scp name.surname@marzola.disi.unitn.it:~/GPU-Computing/Homework2/output/* .
 ```